Toxblh/MTMR/README.md

 }
 ```

-For close a group need to use the button:
+To close a group, use the button:
 ```
 {
 "type": "close",